 Normal ACH operating hours for the Credit Gateway are Monday through Friday (except Federal holidays) from 8:30 a.m. to 6 p.m.
 ET.

-Information that must be provided on an ACH transaction to FMS is specified in Appendix 2 for ACH credits.
+Information that must be provided on an ACH transaction to the Fiscal Service is specified in Appendix 2 for ACH credits.

-Requests for transmitting ACH credits to FMS normally are initiated by the agency’s customer to its bank’s funds transfer department.
+Requests for transmitting ACH credits to the Fiscal Service normally are initiated by the agency’s customer to its bank’s funds transfer department.
 Banks that do not maintain an account at an FRB must use the services of correspondent banks when making a deposit to the Credit Gateway.

 Policies and procedures regarding remitters’ requests for ACH transfers are determined by the bank sending the transfer, not the Credit Gateway.
 Therefore, agency customers also must work within the processing guidelines established by their bank.
 Bank guidelines may include processing cutoffs, transaction fees, and other bank requirements.